Kees1958/uBol-stripped/README.md

 COSMETIC ELEMENT PICKER
 This is uBO's element picker (only a popup is added to explain how it works).
 Draw a box around any annoying element on a page to permanently hide it.

+COOKIE CONSENT CLICKER
+Automate your cookie consent.
+Simply launch cookie-clicker and click on accept or decline button and save the rule.
+Next time you open the website the cookie handling will be automated.
+Simple as that.

 DYNAMIC DNR FILTER
 A new, easy to use DNR rule creator (user interface inspired by uBO Mv2 dynamic filtering) for all third-party or only 3P-code (scripts, frames, websockets) per domain.
-It has some features better than the original: indication of critical resource (better not block it) and 'known in the DuckDuckGo tracker radar database' (data base provided by DDG).
-This helps you to decide whether to strip the website you are currently browsing further from unnecessary third-party domains.
+It has some features better than the original: indication whether the third-party domain is in the DuckDuckGo tracker radar database' (data base provided by DDG).
+A color shows whether it has very low website breakage risk (green), low to medium (yellow) and high risk when this tracker is also a critical resource (red).
+When you block a 3P-domain it is only for the website you were browsing when you launched Dynamic DNR Filter.

 PRIVACY INSPECTOR
 Inspired by the work of the JShelter project.
 Protect yourself against fingerprinting, see what tracking techniques are used on a website, and simply block them by selecting that fingerprinting mechanism (or choose Block All).
 Each signal now also shows a live breakage-risk indicator, with a color indicator so you can see at a glance how likely a given protection is to break the site before you apply it.